(The Natural Extension of the calendar system)

 Concerning the subtly extended week system, 97.6% are normal seven-day weeks.
 Merely 2.4% are long weeks (5 long weeks out of 208 weeks in 4 years).
-The long weeks contain either long Saturday or long Sunday that religions may arrange extended Sabbaths or extra worship days during the transition from the second season to the third season and at the end of the 4-year leap cycle.
+The long week contains an extra Sunday that religions may arrange extended Sabbaths or extra worship days on the first day of the third season (Spring of the Southern Hemisphere) and at the end of the 4-year leap cycle.
 That arrangement is the best alignment with astronomical fact that a year has around 365.25 days, in which there have one extra day per year and one extra day per 4-year leap cycle.

 Religions initially believed that "Seven" is the special number arranged for the lunar cycle and the solar cycle.
 Therefore, months were assigned with around 28 days.
 Nowadays, we know that the lunar cycle has the average of 29.53 days, which is neither a whole number nor a multiple of seven.
 The solar cycle has the average of 365.2422 days, which is also neither a whole number nor a multiple of seven.
 The alignment between the lunar cycle and the solar cycle must take around 19 years, which is not a multiple of seven as well.
 It means God (the creator of the Universe) never applied the whole number of seven into any cycles.
 Now, we can preciously measure the cycle of a year.
 However, due to the ancient belief of the designated multiple of seven, the weird annual variated weeks significantly cause the calendar system over-complicated and confusing.
 For example, the Easter day falls on Sunday but the date is different every year.
 It can be in April or in late March.
 The Christmas day is on December 25 but the day of the week is variated every year.
 It seems these two important days were inconsistently set by two different religious groups.
 That were obviously because of the deficiency of the calendar system.